 Touches of Japanese, Chinese, and Dutch design can be found throughout this hot spring ryokan in an area known for its history as a cultural melting pot, as well as its steamy hot spring baths.Highlights

-The broth of the shabu-shabu served at dinner is flavored with umami-rich flying fish, enhancing the flavor of the meat, as well as the udon noodles added at the end of the meal.
+Dinner options include a shabu-shabu with a broth flavored with umami-rich flying fish, which enhances the flavor of the meat—and the udon noodles added at the end of the meal.

 KAI Signature Rooms offer a deeper dive into the local culture.
 Here, the room decor fuses Japanese, Chinese, and Dutch aesthetics as homage to Nagasaki's history as a melting pot of the three cultures.

 - Café / Lounge